Join 3ppp (Public-Private-Partnerships) in partnership with Low Carbon Club at this years fifth annual projects conference.

 Responding to the independent review of the planning system, the Bill will ensure a greater focus on delivering the development Scotland needs with the infrastructure to support it.
 There will be a simpler, more effective system of development plans, to set a clear view of how areas will develop in future.
 Procedures for preparing plans will be improved and communities will have better opportunities to influence the future of their areas.

 We will deliver at least 50,000 affordable homes over the lifetime of this Parliament, 35,000 of which will be for social rent.
+To achieve this, it is necessary to significantly increase the average annual output of affordable homes and the only way that is going to be achieved is by embracing and making full use of offsite manufacturing techniques.
 More than £1.75 billion is being allocated to councils over the next three years to deliver our ambitious target.

 The Bill will contain provisions on smart ticketing on public transport in Scotland and to tackle obstructive and inconsiderate parking.
 It will also enhance and improve the role of the Scottish Road Works Commissioner and the wider regulation of road works and provide local transport authorities with a viable and flexible set of options to influence the provision of bus services in their area to better meet local users’ needs.